English - Bachelor of Arts

 Contemporary British and Anglophone Literature

-This course surveys representative British and Anglophone texts from the second half of the twentieth century and beyond.
-A broad range of genres may be considered, such as novels, short stories, poems, plays, and films.
-These works are situated in terms of their engagements with the cultural, social, political, scientific, and technological changes of the period.
-Writers studied may include but are not limited to Martin Amis, Julian Barnes, A. S. Byatt, Anthony Burgess, Angela Carter, Ian Fleming, Seamus Heaney, Tony Harrison, Kazuo Ishiguro, Hanif Kureishi, Doris Lessing, David Lodge, Hilary Mantel, Ian McEwan, Iris Murdoch, V. S. Naipaul, Harold Pinter, Salman Rushie, Zadie Smith, Muriel Spark, and Tom Stoppard.
+This course surveys British and Anglophone texts from the second half of the twentieth century and beyond.
+A broad range of genres may be considered, such as novels, short stories, poems, plays, creative non-fiction, films, and song lyrics.
+These works are situated in terms of their engagements with the cultural, social, and political changes of the period.
+The course may be organized around a specific theme, such as changing conceptions of Britain and British identity in the late 20th and early 21st centuries.
+Writers studied may include but are not limited to Martin Amis, Julian Barnes, Jez Butterworth, Bernardine Evaristo, Ian Fleming, Seamus Heaney, Tony Harrison, Kazuo Ishiguro, Hanif Kureishi, Doris Lessing, David Lodge, Hilary Mantel, Ian McEwan, V. S. Naipaul, Harold Pinter, Salman Rushdie, Zadie Smith, Muriel Spark, and Tom Stoppard.

 Prerequisites: A minimum grade of C- in three credits of 200- or 300-level ENGL, not including ENGL 205, ENGL 207, ENGL 211, or ENGL 297.